HFLoechel/ConstrainedKaos/README.md

 Ratio of allowed sequences: 9.376907348632812 %
 Starting to translate to DNA.
-The translation is done, constrained DNA is saved in output.fasta
+The translation is done, constrained DNA is saved in output.fasta The concatenations scheme is saved in output.fasta-concatenate.json The mCGR is saved in output.fasta-mCGR.json
 ```
 And the following plot will appear: